How to Become a Financial Advisor

 Step 2: Certifications for Financial Advisors

 You will likely need to take some certification or licensing exams to work as a financial advisor.
-The exact requirements will vary depending on your specific role within your company and if you will work with securities.
-These are the most common certifications and licenses for financial advisors.
+The exact requirements will vary depending on your specific role within your company, as well as on if you will be working with securities.
+These are the most common certifications and licenses for financial advisors:

 • Series 66 License: This exam, known as the Uniform Combined State Law Examination, covers the material from both the Series 63 and 65.
-In order to have a Series 66 license, you must also have an active Series 7 license.
+In order to have a Series 66 license and operate as an investment advisor representative, you must also have an active Series 7 license

 Recommended Course